4 Ways to Maintain Balance as a Leader

 4 Elements to Maintain Balance as a Leader

 Giving ourselves a structure and framework from which to view balance is the critical first step.
-Everyone will have their own perspective on this however, I believe there are four key elements to maintain balance as a leader successfully and as a human being.
+Everyone will have their own perspective on this however, I believe there are four key elements to maintaining balance successfully as a leader and as a human being.

 1) Physical